Akmazad/deepBrain/Data Processing/Psychencode_June2019/README.md

 |HumanFC|288|197,263|

 # Method
+## Data Collection [Contributor: Jerry Offor]
+EpiMap and HumanFC studies were download from the PsychEncode Consortium using synapseClient

+### EpiMap Data-ChiPseq
+BWA (VERSION 0.7.8) was used to align paired end FASTQ files to the human genome (HG19).
+Duplicates were mark into bamfiles using Picard (version 1.1.12) MarkDups.
+Filtering of improperly paired reads and multi-mapped reads was done with Samtools with defined parameters.
+The peaks (Narrow peaks) from Duplicate marked were call with Macs2.

+### HumanFC Data-ATAC_seq
+Fastq files were first processed with cut-adaptor (version 1.2.0) to remove low quality read and adaptors and then aligned with bowtie 2(version 2.1.0) to the human genome (hg19) with default parameters.
+All reads during alignment were treated as single read sequence even if sequencing libraries were single or paired end.
+Samtools (version 0.1.18) was used to sort bam files, picard.jar MarkDuplicate was used to filter-out duplicates and then converted to bed format using bamToBed before narrow peaks were called using MACS2 with a threshold FDR < 0.01.

+Then Bedtools were used to combine all bed files

+The table below shows the number of samples per study selected from PsychEncode Consortium:

 ## Peak filtering
 We dropped rows for which there are no more than 1 sample peaks found by using [```peak_filtering.R```](https://github.com/Akmazad/deepBrain/blob/master/Data%20Processing/Psychencode_June2019/peak_filtering.R)) script.
 It outputs filtered data in BED format along with binarized peak value at threshold 0.